SonicGarden/sgcop/README.md

   sgcop: ruby/rubocop.yml
 ```

-If your project is a Rails project, you should use the instruction below, which includes all the standard Ruby house styles, with Rails-specific cops:
+If your project is a Rails project, you should use the instruction below, which includes all the standard SonicGarden Ruby styles, with Rails-specific cops:

 ```
 inherit_gem: